emerald-dao/beginner-cadence-course/chapter2/day1/README.md

 What we have done is clicked on the `Account` with address `0x01` and deleted the contract in its account.
 This brings up an important topic.

+### What's an address?

+An address is something that looks like `0x` and then a bunch of random numbers and letters.
+Here's an example address on Flow: `0xe5a8b7f23e8b548f`.
+On the Flow playground, you'll see much shorter addresses like `0x01`.
+That's just to make things simpler.

+But what actually IS an address?
+Well, you can think of them as a user.
+When I want to do something on the blockchain, I need to have an account.
+Every account has an address associated with it.
+So when you see something like `0xe5a8b7f23e8b548f`, that's really just a person's account that they use to store data, send transactions, etc.

 ### Where do smart contracts live?

-Smart Contracts are deployed to things called "Accounts."
-Accounts are owned by a user, and every account has an address associated with it that always begins with `0x`.
+Smart Contracts are deployed accounts.
+As we mentioned above, accounts are owned by a user, and every account has an address associated with it that always begins with `0x`.
 In this case, since we are on the Flow playground, it has automatically given us 5 accounts, namely `0x01`, `0x02`, and so on.
+Thus, Smart Contracts live at an address.
+So when we deploy a contract named "Hello World" to account `0x01`, that is how we identity it.
+If we wanted to interact with it, we would have to know both the name of the contract and the address.
+We'll see this more in-depth when we import stuff later on.

 ### Back to our example...